 Set a time limit.
 No take-home final exam should take more than eight hours for students to complete and most will take three hours.
 If an exam is time-limited, then you should use the timer feature for your exam in the learning management system, which allows you to check the timestamp of your students’ submissions.

 Plan for academic accommodations.
 Students who have been approved for testing accommodations must continue to receive these accommodations for a take-home final exam.
 Please consult the Faculty Guidance for Accommodating Students for Remote Class Administration developed by the Office of Disability Services (ODS) or reach out to ODS directly with questions.
 Access the new ODS accommodation management system via https://princeton-accommodate.symplicity.com/.

 Portfolios: Portfolios are a cumulative collection of work that allow faculty to measure a student’s growth and change over the term in a holistic manner.
 You can allow students to revise individual assignments before compiling them into the portfolio or invite them to introduce the portfolio as a whole, reflecting on how their work has evolved over the semester.
 Each piece in the portfolio can also be annotated by students with comments on their creative or analytic process.

 Oral exams or presentations: Oral exams or presentations allow students to demonstrate their ability to explain course concepts, describe their thinking or problem-solving process, and respond to questions.
-Presentations can be delivered via Zoom or other web conferencing tools, or can be recorded and uploaded to Blackboard or Canvas.
+Presentations can be delivered via Zoom or other web conferencing tools, or can be recorded and uploaded to the learning management system.